Recipe Overview

 - When ready to bake cookies, preheat oven to 375°F.

-- Cool on baking sheet five minutes and remove to wire rack to cool completely.
+- Cool on baking sheet five minutes and remove to wire rack to cool completely before serving or storing.

 Notes